Estee Lauder cuts profit, sales growth forecast

 "We need to increase the amount of innovation in the U.S., to compete in a market where skin care is becoming much more competitive," Freda said.

-The company's net sales fell 1.6 percent to $2.63 billion (1.64 billion pounds) in the first quarter as some retailers advanced orders in the fourth quarter ahead of a planned technology upgrade.
+The company's net sales fell 1.6 percent to $2.63 billion in the first quarter as some retailers advanced orders in the fourth quarter ahead of a planned technology upgrade.

 The advanced orders likely led to a shift of $125-$150 million in sales, S&P Capital analyst Joseph Agnese wrote in a note.